 1818 Old Manchester Golf Club

-Old Manchester Golf Club was founded in 1818 as The Manchester Golf Club.
-(There is a reference from 1837 that the club was founded in 1814 by Mr William Mitchell.)
+Old Manchester Golf Club was officially founded in 1818 as The Manchester Golf Club.
+There is a reference from 1837 that the club was started in 1814 by Mr William Mitchell, so it is likely that groups of golfers were playing in Manchester in the years beforehand.
 Originally quite an exclusive club, it later became an artisan club.

 The Club possess Three Medals, which are played for annually, viz :- Bannerman Gold Medal, for summer competition; Shaw Gold Medal, for winter competition and Atherton.
 Silver or Junior Medal, in playing for which only the members are handicapped.

 Sometime around 1880, the club ceased playing.
 As a result, Manchester St Andrews Golf Club, which had been founded in 1882, dropped the ‘St Andrews’ from their name in 1883 and began calling themselves The Manchester Golf Club, in the belief that the original Manchester club had ceased to exist.
 When the original Manchester club resurfaced, the members decided to adopt the title of the Old Manchester Golf Club, the name they have kept ever since.